Lawrence-Orton

 - New infill addition of a city-run daycare

-- Social investment in new indoor and outdoor common areas including courtyard, community rooms, and community sport court
+- Social investment in new indoor and outdoor common areas, including a courtyard, community rooms, and a community sports court

-Phase One, now complete, included the comprehensive retrofit of the 236-unit apartment tower retrofit, and community amenity upgrades including a new community sports court alongside the ravine edge.
-The project was structured to meet all funder and community objectives, including reduction of utility consumption and GHG emissions by 35%; improvements to tenants’ health outcomes, improvement to comfort and safety; asset revitalization; and minimization of tenant disruption during construction.
+Phase One included the comprehensive retrofit of the 236-unit apartment tower and community amenity upgrades, including a new community sports court alongside the ravine edge.
+The project was structured to meet all funder and community objectives, including reduction of utility consumption and GHG emissions by 35%; improvements to tenants’ health outcomes, improvements to comfort and safety; asset revitalization; and minimization of tenant disruption during construction.

 All design decisions were made through transparent, frequent consultation with a self-appointed resident lead community design team.
 This core group of community members were part of the selection committee for the consultant team, and continued to work closely with the design team during all subsequent stages.
 These relationships helped to engender trust through the most disruptive months of construction, when the resident leaders became advocates for the project with their neighbours.